THE CXO DILEMMA

 At the same time, regulators and advocacy groups are demanding that more control be given to the people and organizations who contribute 'digital raw materials' to these services in the form of their data, which can include their most sensitive information.

-The proposed standard for Zero-Copy Integration is intended to provide startups, nonprofits, enterprise companies, and public sector agencies with guidelines to build new digital services without replicating data.
+The proposed standard for Zero-Copy Integration is intended to provide startups, nonprofits, enterprise companies, and public sector agencies with a framework to build new digital services without replicating operational data.

-This leverages innovations including ‘network-based’ data management designs which use centralized, collaborative environments for building new applications, systems, automations, and analytics and eliminate the need for solution-specific databases and app-specific access controls.
+It proposed the leveraging of modern 'network-based' data management architectures to create collaborative environments for building new applications, systems, and automations and eliminates the need for solution-specific databases and app-specific access controls.

-The elimination of copies also has significant positive impact on data usage reporting and compliance auditability.
+The elimination of copies also enables precision data usage reporting for simplified compliance, auditability, and transparency.

 JOIN TECHNICAL COMMITTEE

-For established CIOs in Canada, contributing to this new standard is an incredible opportunity to help accelerate our nation's data-centric future, provide our organizations with the tools to lead the world on Data Governance, and to support the global movement for meaningful data ownership.
+Contributing to this new standard is an opportunity for technology leaders in Canada to accelerate our nation's data-centric future and support the global movement for meaningful data ownership.